-Today, the women of Holy Cross form 3 distinct congregations: Marianites of Holy Cross, Sisters of the Holy Cross, and Sisters of Holy Cross.
+Today, the women of Holy Cross form 3 distinct religious congregations: Marianites of Holy Cross, Sisters of the Holy Cross, and Sisters of Holy Cross.
 Together with the priests and brothers of Holy Cross, religious of Holy Cross minister in Europe, North and South America, Africa, and Asia.
-They are engaged in a variety of ministries fulfilling their commitment to continue the mission of Jesus Christ in the spirit of Fr.
-Moreau.
+They are engaged in a variety of ministries fulfilling their commitment to continue the mission of Jesus Christ in the spirit of Blessed Father Basil Moreau.